*** 20th Anniversary: 2003 to 2023 ***

 Richmond Hill

-Barry's Response - You have me with this one, Jack.
-I might need to consult another expert myself.
+Barry's Response - You've got me on this one, Jack.
+Maybe I'll need to consult another expert.

-Parry arcs take the form of light coloured circles surrounding a source of light.
-They appear in ice crystal atmospheres 22 degrees from the light; this angle is set by the hexagonal structure of the ice crystal.
+Parry arcs look like light-colored circles surrounding a light source.
+In ice crystal atmospheres, they appear 22 degrees from the light.
+This angle is set by the hexagonal structure of the ice crystal.

-Moilanan arcs give the "v" shape resembling the cone shape at the top of the columns in your photo.
-They are often associated with the Parry arcs, appear at 22 degrees as well, and sometimes at half of that angle.
-If these do not quite match with the image, there could be either additional distortions to the image (compare with the problems meteorologists handle with weather radar at times) or a previously undocumented phenomenon as you suggest.
+Moilanan arcs give a V shape like the cone shape at the top of the columns in your photo.
+They're often associated with Parry arcs, appear at 22 degrees as well, and sometimes at half that angle.
+This could mean that the image has additional distortions if these don't match.
+Like when meteorologists deal with weather radar problems sometimes or an undocumented phenomenon as you suggest.

 Comments for What are they?